conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 ---
 # CLI Reference

-Conduktor CLI gives your the ability to perform some operations directly from your command line or a CI/CD pipeline.
+Conduktor CLI gives you the ability to perform some operations directly from your command line or a CI/CD pipeline.
 Check for the list of supported resources and their definition below.

 ## Install & Configure